-Some of the most common symptoms of celiac disease include the following:
+Some of the most common signs and symptoms of celiac disease are the following:

 Classical celiac disease is characterized by malabsorption, such as diarrhea, steatorrhea, weight loss, or growth failure.
 This form of the disease includes cases where patients experience both diarrhea and weight loss, as well as those who present with weight loss and anemia.
 These are the symptoms that were traditionally associated with celiac disease, but it’s becoming less common than non-classical celiac disease.
 Doctors now recognize constipation and weight gain as symptoms of celiac disease, too.